UniMath/agda-unimath/src/foundation-core/commuting-squares-of-homotopies.lagda.md

 We record that this construction is an equivalence in [`foundation.commuting-squares-of-homotopies`](foundation.commuting-squares-of-homotopies.md).

-### Whiskering and splicing coherences of commuting squares of homotopies
+### Whiskering and splicing coherences of commuting squares of homotopies with respect to concatenation of homotopies

 Given a commuting square of homotopies